kormilitzin/med7/README.md

 Both vector and transformer models are now hosted on [Huggingface](https://huggingface.co/kormilitzin).

-This is RoBERTa-base implementation.
-Future works will improve its performance and introduce new feautres.
-Some entities **may not** be identified correctrly.

 ![Image description](https://github.com/kormilitzin/med7/blob/master/images/Screenshot%202020-02-26%20at%2018.18.54.png)

 The trained model comprises three components in its pipeline: